Architecture Overview

 Interoperability

 The system is designed to be maximally flexible.
 All three of the main contracts in the system are designed to be able to be swapped out by users originating intents.
-This means that the addition of an alternative proof mechanism or alternative logic in the intent source contract is as simple as deploying different contracts and specifying them in contract calls.
+This means that adding an alternative proof mechanism or alternative logic in the intent source contract is as simple as deploying different contracts and specifying them in contract calls.